Aleppo Population 2018

 Aleppo is a city in Syria that is quite famous for several reasons.
 One of the most notable aspects of the city is that it is among the oldest continually inhabited places in the world.
 The city dates back to the 6th millennium B.C. and is even noted in ancient texts such as the Bible.
 There is a lot of history in this city, but it is not slowing down simply because it is old.
 The thriving economy within Syria has found a way to overcome many wars and uprisings throughout the years and still maintains its station as a high-intensity trading center among the world.

 The fact that Aleppo is among the oldest cities in the world means that it has seen its fair share of wars.
 The city has been marked by destruction throughout the years and that has had a great impact on its population.
 Even though war is a constant threat from those that oppose the government and other nations trying to lay claim to the whole of Syria, the economy is thriving.
-That is evident through the 1,602,264 people that call the city home.
-However, as there are no recent census figures available, it is difficult to provide an accurate breakdown Aleppo's population demographics.
+That is evident through the 1,602,264 people that called the city home in 1994, which has nearly doubled by 2004 - reaching 2,132,100 as of the 2004 census.
+The city covers approximately 190 square kilometers or 70 square miles of area.

 For most countries, cities, and regions, there is one primary language.
 The diverse culture of Aleppo, however, has led to a number of different languages being spoken.
 The dominant language is Arabic with speakers totaling 89%, although several different dialects are spoken.
 Those that are closer to the west have the Levantine dialect, while those of the northeast speak Kurdish.
 Other dialects throughout the city include Turkish and Classical Syriac.
 Some inhabitants speak French and English, but these tend to be in the more educated areas of Aleppo.